mongator/factory/doc/02_scalar_generators.md

 You can configure a fixed value with which the field will be set.

 #### closure
-You can set a clusure, which must return a value suitable for this field.
+You can set a closure, which must return a suitable value for this field.

 ```
 Array(